-A great aspect of Section 179 centers around the amount of equipment it can be used for.
-According to the IRS, purchased property must meet one of the following requirements:
+A significant aspect of Section 179 centers around the amount of equipment that qualifies under the Section’s purchases.
+According to the IRS, the purchased property must meet one of the following requirements:

 - Tangible personal property

-- Other tangible property used for important processes or related facilities
+- Other tangible properties used for important processes or related facilities

-- Storage facilities that are used with petroleum distribution
+- Storage facilities that are used for petroleum distribution

 - Off-the-shelf computer software

 - Qualified real property

 The IRS also stated tangible personal property encompasses machinery and equipment, storage tanks, and livestock, such as horses.
 Computer software must be purchased by the general public, not heavily modified, and subject to a nonexclusive license.